QAutofamily/QAutoLibrary/README.md

 QAutoLibrary is an extension for RobotFramework and Python, providing automation tools and RPA (Robotic Process Automation) libraries.

+## Main Libraries

+**QAutoRobot**, extensive RPA library for Robot Framework.

+**PythonOCR**, library of functions for finding and locating words on screen, in image files or PDF files using OCR (Optical Character Recognition).

 ## Getting Started

 QAutoLibrary requires Python, and different additional libraries depending on which QAutoLibrary modules you want to use.